Subscribe to updates

 Summary

-The Greater Lincolnshire Combined County Authority - Employment and Skills Board was scheduled to discuss the devolution of adult skills funding and the appointment of co-opted members.
-The meeting's agenda also included information on Skills Bootcamps and public questions.
+The Greater Lincolnshire Combined County Authority Employment and Skills Board met on Wednesday, 21 January 2026, to discuss the devolution of adult skills funding and the appointment of new co-opted members.
+Key decisions included the continuation of the Skills Bootcamp programme until July 2027 and the approval of two new non-voting members for the Board.

 Adult Skills Funding Devolution

-The Board was scheduled to receive a report providing information about additional devolved skills funding for Skills Bootcamps.
-The report recommended a process for programme delivery from 1 April 2026 to mitigate uncertainty and delay.
-The report suggested supporting the continuation of the Greater Lincolnshire Skills Bootcamp programme until July 2027.
-It also proposed delegating authority to the Chief Operating Officer to allocate Skills Bootcamp funding, in consultation with the Chairman of the Employment and Skills Board and the Mayor, subject to budget approval.
-Furthermore, the report recommended endorsing the continuation of the programme through a service level agreement with Lincolnshire County Council.
+The Board discussed the devolution of adult skills funding, specifically focusing on the continuation of the Greater Lincolnshire Skills Bootcamp programme.
+It was agreed that the programme would continue until July 2027.
+Authority was delegated to the Chief Operating Officer to allocate the Skills Bootcamp funding, in consultation with the Chairman of the Employment and Skills Board and the Mayor, subject to budget approval by the Authority on 25 February 2026.
+The continuation of the programme through a service level agreement with Lincolnshire County Council was also endorsed.

 Appointment of Co-opted Members